BoLayerDev/kanto-first-person/README.md

 - **Jump feel**: the engine already hops you over ledges; this gives the hop a crouch, a boosted arc and a landing settle.
+  **Jump** Ever wished you could jump back up those ledges?
+WELL NOW YOU CAN!
 - **A doorway step**: the eye dips and leans through a warp instead of cutting to the other side.